Banata

 Best Practices

-1. Use singular nounsdocument not documents.
+1. Use singular nouns — Use document, not documents.
 The slug represents a type, not a collection.

-2. Keep slugs short — They appear in every permission string. doc is fine; documentation-file-resource is excessive.
+2. Keep slugs short — Slugs appear in every permission string. doc is fine; documentation-file-resource is not.

-3. Be consistent — If you use kebab-case for one slug, use it for all.
+3. Be consistent with formatting — If you use kebab-case for multi-word slugs, stick with it everywhere.
 The auto-generator handles this for you.

-4. Start broad, refine later — Begin with a few core resource types.
-Add more as your authorization needs grow.
+4. Start broad, refine later — Begin with a few core resource types that cover your main objects.
+You can always add more as your authorization needs grow.

-5. Document the mapping — Keep a reference of which resource types map to which application objects.
-This helps new team members understand the permission model.
+5. Document your mapping — Keep a reference of which resource types map to which objects in your application.
+This helps new team members understand the permission model quickly.

 Troubleshooting